jasper9000/spin_tools/README.md

 To install the required packages, use the provided conda environment file with `conda env create --file environment.yaml`.
+For M1 Mac, qutip (which is required) has to be compiled and installed from souce.

 Install this library by navigating to its root directory and executing `conda develop .`